wachukxs/see-finder-oil/README.md

 The content and info of each section naturally leads on to the next section.

-I have also created a dummy logo, with icons supporting every accessible platforms (broswer, iPhones, Android and Windows phone).
+I have also created a dummy logo, with icons supporting every accessible platforms (Broswer, iPhones, Android and Windows phone) supporting every screen size.
 This helps to increase brand recognition and SEO.
 The site is also a progrssive web app, which means site visitors can pin the site to their home screen like a native app.

 Fast page loading.